 - Twist the tube back and forth for ease of passage.

 - If resistance is encountered, stop and attempt on the contralateral nostril.

 - Prehospital advanced airway management, e.g., out-of-hospital cardiac arrest

 - Surgical procedures requiring general anesthesia but not endotracheal intubation

 - Laryngeal mask airway (LMA): a supraglottic device consisting of an inflatable mask attached to the end of a tube

-- i-gel®: a type of supraglottic airway that is similar in structure to the LMA.
-However, the mask is anatomically-molded, noninflatable, and made of a soft gel-like material.
+- i-gel®: A type of supraglottic airway; similar to the LMA, but the mask is anatomically-molded, noninflatable, and made of a soft gellike material.